 Thanks to its high optical performance, the light magnesium barrel and the advanced additional features of our Sports lineup, SIGMA’s new 70-200mm F2.8 DG OS HSM | Sports lens is ready to take on any competition by the three big camera manufacturers.

 The brilliant details of the lens also deserve a mention.
-The lens housing – covered in a strongly textured laser tone paint – is highly robust and could easily house super-tele lenses as well.
+The lens housing – covered in a strongly textured laser tone paint – is highly robust and could easily house ultra-tele lenses as well.
 All buttons and switches on the lens were placed with careful consideration for professional use.
 And the tripod mount – sturdier than any mount made by other companies – will prove to be a strong asset for anyone photographing with tripods or monopods.

 Announced on the 40th anniversary of the first ever F2.8 200mm telezoom, I am certain our new 70-200mm F2.8 DG OS HSM | Sports lens will prove a reliable companion for both professional and high-amateur photographers.